Misbah1319/Tutedude-Cybersecurity-Journey/Module-02/Bash-Scripting/README.md

 # Bash Scripting in Kali Linux

 ## Overview

-This section documents my hands-on learning and practice of Bash scripting as part of Module 02 of the Tutedude Cybersecurity course.
+This folder contains my hands-on Bash scripting practice completed as part of Module 02 of the Tutedude Cybersecurity course.
+The PDFs document my practical implementation through terminal screenshots, script files, and brief explanations of the concepts covered.

 ## Topics Covered

-- Creating and editing Bash scripts using Nano
+- Creating and executing Bash scripts
 - Understanding the `#!/bin/bash` shebang
-- Displaying output with the `echo` command
+- Displaying output using the `echo` command
-- Working with variables in Bash
+- Working with variables
 - Accepting user input using the `read` command
 - Making scripts executable using `chmod +x`
 - Executing scripts using `./filename.sh`
-- Understanding the purpose of Bash scripting in Linux automation
-- Viewing network interface information using the `ifconfig` command
+- Using the `ifconfig` command
+- Working with arrays
+- Implementing conditional statements using `if`, `elif`, and `else`

 ## Learning Outcomes

-- Learned the fundamentals of Bash scripting.
+- Understood the fundamentals of Bash scripting.
-- Understood how shell scripts automate Linux terminal commands.
-- Practiced creating, executing, and debugging Bash scripts.
+- Practiced creating and executing shell scripts in Kali Linux.
-- Explored variables, user input, and command execution in a Kali Linux environment.
+- Explored variables, user input, arrays, and conditional statements.
+- Gained practical experience with Linux command-line scripting.

 ## Files Included

-- `Bash_Scripting.pdf` – Documentation containing screenshots, commands, explanations, and key takeaways from my practice.
+- **Bash_Scripting_Kali_Linux.pdf** – Practical implementation of Bash scripting fundamentals with screenshots and brief descriptions.
+- **Bash_Scripting_Arrays_Conditionals.pdf** – Practical implementation of arrays and conditional statements with screenshots and brief descriptions.